 Taste Detection Threshold (TDT) Testing in Children, Adolescents, and Adults

-Remove bottles containing the tastant solutions and distilled water from the refrigerator [1] and transfer 120 milliliters of solution for each step into appropriately labeled 120-milliliter sterilized glass bottles two hours before testing [2].
+Remove bottles containing the tastant solutions and distilled water from the refrigerator [1] and transfer ~120 milliliters of solution for each step into appropriately labeled sterilized glass bottles two hours before testing [2].
 Videographer: This step is important!

 WIDE: Talent removing bottles from refrigerator